Technical Tree Manual

 I'm interested to read about the Tree Technical Manual but I have concerns about tree planting in Guelph.
 We had several ash trees removed on our street due to the Emerald Ash borer (with more losses to come).
 The city planted an Acer niger in July, a lovely, healthy tree and I watched it drop its leaves rapidly in the extreme heat and drought.
 (I'm curious to see whether it will survive next year).
 Why does the city plant trees during the summer?
 Why does the city not water them?
 Why could the city not undertake to request homeowners to at least water the new tree periodically during the growing season?
 I have a horticultural diploma and know the importance of proper tree planting.
 I would have personally taken it upon myself to water the tree but it was at the other end of the street.
 My observations are that the city just plants trees and then leaves them with no after care; I seem to see many dead saplings or young trees around Guelph.
 We are experiencing climate change and trees are more important than ever.
 Is there a plan in place for tending saplings.
 Thank you for allowing me to ask these questions.

-Jude asked over 5 years ago
+Jude asked about 6 years ago

 Hello,